-1.11 National legislation is set out in the Planning and Compulsory Purchase Act 2004, and the planning documents District Councils need to prepare is governed by this Act and set out in a document known as the Town and Country Planning (Local Development) (England) Regulations 2008.
+1.11 National legislation is set out in the Planning and Compulsory Purchase Act 2004, and the planning documents District Councils need to prepare is governed by this Act and set out in a document known as the Town and Country Planning (Local Development) (England) Regulations.

-1.12 Guidance on specific subjects such as employment, transport, housing, retail and leisure are contained within national guidance documents known as either Planning Policy Statements (PPS) or Planning Policy Guidance (PPG).
-This guidance sets out issues such as the importance of re-using brownfield or previously developed land, delivering adequate and suitable housing, protecting green belts, providing open space, and broad locations for shopping.
+1.12 Guidance on specific subjects such as employment, transport, housing, retail and leisure were contained within national guidance documents known as either Planning Policy Statements (PPS) or Planning Policy Guidance (PPG).
+In March 2012, the bulk of these were replaced by the National Planning Policy Framework (NPPF).
+This guidance sets out issues such as building a strong, competitive economy, delivering adequate and suitable housing, protecting green belts, providing supporting infrastructure, and ensuring the vitality of town centres.